adlnet-archive/HPIT-python-client/README.md

 ```

 Plugins are event driven.
 The start method connects to the server then starts an endless loop.
 There are
-several hooks that can get called in this process.
-One of these hooks is the `post_connect` hook and will
+several hooks that can be called in this process.
+One of these hooks is the `post_connect` hook and id
-get called after successfully connecting to the server.
-Here is where you can register the messages you want
+called after successfully connecting to the server.
+This is where you can register the messages you want
-your plugin to listen to and the callback functions to call when your plugin recieves a message of that type.
+your plugin to listen for, and the callback functions it should employ when your plugin receives a message
+of that type.

 Let's define one now: